dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 where $\gamma$ is a parameter, $0 ≤ \gamma ≤ 1$, called the discount rate.

-The discount rate determines the present value of future rewards: a reward received $k$ time steps in the future is worth only $\gamma k−1$ times what it would be worth if it were received immediately.
+The discount rate determines the present value of future rewards: a reward received $k$ time steps in the future is worth only $\gamma^{k−1}$ times what it would be worth if it were received immediately.
 If $\gamma < 1$, the infinite sum has a finite value as long as the reward sequence $\{R_k\}$ is bounded.
 If $\gamma = 0$, the agent is “myopic” in being concerned only with maximizing immediate rewards: its objective in this case is to learn how to choose $A_t$ so as to maximize only $R_{t+1}$ .
 If each of the agent’s actions happened to influence only the immediate reward, not future rewards as well, then a myopic agent could maximize by separately maximizing each immediate reward.
 But in general, acting to maximize immediate reward can reduce access to future rewards so that the return may actually be reduced.
 As $\gamma$ approaches 1, the objective takes future rewards into account more strongly: the agent becomes more farsighted.